 A colourful and melodious Holi procession starts at vishram ghat and ends at Holi Gate.
-In this procession, around ten vehicles, decorated with beautiful flowers and other stuff are brought down on the road.
-In these vehicles, some kids are present, who are dressed as Radha and Krishna while some are dancing on the open decks of the backside of the trucks, and they are paraded across the city.
+In this procession, around ten vehicles, decor of beautiful flowers and other stuff gets a display on the road.
+In these vehicles, some kids are present, who wear dresses as Radha and Krishna while some are dancing on the open decks of the backside of the trucks, and they parade across the city.

 People sprinkle colours on each other, sing songs and relish bhang- laced thandai.
 It’s a delightful scene to witness.
 Around 3pm this procession is at its peak.
-The process of Bhang-making is also witnessed at the vishram ghat early in the morning.
+One can also witness the process of Bhang-making at the vishram ghat early in the morning.

-Before the temple gates open for the festivities, the crowd is seen outside well in advance colouring each other.
-After special prayers are performed, priests are seen playing Dhols, and one can join the dancing crowd inside the temple complex.
+Before the temple gates open for the festivities, the crowd outside well in advance colour each other.
+After the performance of special prayers, priests often play Dhols, and one can join the dancing crowd inside the temple complex.

-The atmosphere is much friendlier and the devotees are seen in large numbers dancing and playing Holi with the Lord in a grand way, full of zeal and enthusiasm.
+The atmosphere is much friendlier and the devotees dance in large numbers and play Holi with the Lord in a grand way, full of zeal and enthusiasm.

 Phaguwa is a tradition, followed by several communities, where women celebrate the first Holi after marriage at their parent’s place and the brothers-in-law or husbands go to them with gifts for playing Holi.
-It is generally carried on Chaitra Krishna Pratham.
+People generally celebrate it on Chaitra Krishna Pratham.

 Not only the people there but also a lot of foreigners and members of ISKON (International Society for Krishna Consciousness) with great alacrity participate in the vibrant celebrations at Mathura- Vrindavan.
 This joyous festival celebrates the eternal love of Radha and Krishna.

-There is a particular élan in the way Holi is celebrated in the state of West Bengal.
+The celebration of Holi in the state of West Bengal has a particular élan.
 The high point is the celebration of “BasantUtsav” in which boys and girls joyfully welcome spring with colours as well as songs, dance, chanting of hymns in the serene ambience of Shantiniketan.

-Here, the festival of colours is also known as “dolyatra or Dol Purnima” which is celebrated with immense pomp and dignity.
-People decorates palanquins and place the idols of Radha and Krishna are placed on a decorated palanquin and taken out for a procession.
+Here, the festival of colours has other name, “dolyatra or Dol Purnima” that people celebrate with immense pomp and dignity.
+People decorates palanquins and place the idols of Radha and Krishna which then they take out for a procession.
 Generally, the Grihapati or gamily head observes fast and prays to Lord Krishna and Agnidev.

-Here, they tie a pot of buttermilk is hung up high on the streets, which people celebrate with a huge fan base.
+Here, they tie a pot of buttermilk, up high on the streets, which people celebrate with a huge fan base.
 Trained groups – Tolis, form huge pyramids to break the pot of buttermilk hung high on the streets.
-The winners are crowned as Holi Kings.
+The winners becomes the Holi Kings.
 Adding to the enthusiasm is the steady flow of color water on the aspiring kanhayias by the other people.

 The mischievous Lord Krishna used to steal his favourite buttermilk from every house in the village.
 To hide the butter from young Krishna, womenfolk started hanging the pots high, but all went in vain!

 People of Maharashtra also recognize Holi by the name of “Rang-Panchami” or “Shigma”.
-In Dwarka, a coastal city of Gujarat, Holi is celebrated at the Dwarkadeesh temple that depicts Krishna as the King of Dwarka celebrates the festival of colours.
+In Dwarka, a coastal city of Gujarat, the Dwarkadeesh temple that depicts Krishna as the King of Dwarka celebrates the festival of colours.
 Comedy and music take place citywide.
 Holi also marks the agricultural season of Rabi crop.

 The capital of “Rangeelo Rajasthan”, the pink city- Jaipur is no way behind when it comes to Holi celebrations.
 The oldest temple in the city – Govind dev Ji temple, has the celebrations for more than a week.
 In the magnificently decorated temple, devotees play Holi with colours, flowers and sandalwood powder.

-Also, few events are held such as RaasLeela in the temple premises.
-Thousands of people gather to see the “Elephant festival” held during Holi, wherein there is a musical procession of groomed and beautifully ornamented elephants.
+Also, hosting of few events like Raasleela is also there in the temple premises.
+Thousands of people gather to see the “Elephant festival” held during Holi.
+Wherein there is a musical procession of groomed and beautifully ornamented elephants.

 Sikhs, known for their love for life, celebrate Holi in their own style.
 At Punjab, they call it “Holla-Mohalla”.
 They shout their hearts out following a peculiar tradition.
 Besides, they also exhibit their physical strength especially ‘wrestling’ and enjoy themselves with the colours in the evening.

 Mouthwatering halwas, puris, gujias, preparation of raw jack fruit and malpuas are an essential part of the festivities.
 The community feast (langar) is open throughout the day.
 The only difference is that they do not light a bonfire.
-Holi fairs are also held which continue for days.
+People also host Holi fairs which continue for days.

 In the Barpeta region of Assam, the devotees of Lord Krishna celebrate Holi festival for 3-5 days as the “Doul festival.”
 There are many rituals including the burning of the clay huts, playing with colours and music and so on.

-In Manipur, there is an amalgamation of old Yaosang festival is amalgamated with Holi.
+In Manipur, there is an amalgamation of old Yaosang festival with Holi.
 People play gulal with each other in front of the Krishna temples during this 6 days festival ending with a procession towards the main Krishna temple at Imphal.

-Holi festival Varanasi and that of Uttarakhand is celebrated as Kumaoni Holi with classical ragas, whereas, in Bihar, people traditionally clean their houses and then celebrate the festival.
+Varanasi and the city of Uttarakhand celebrates Holi as Kumaoni Holi with classical ragas, whereas, in Bihar, people traditionally clean their houses and then celebrate the festival.
 In South India, people worship the God of love- Kamadeva.

 The Banjara tribes of Andhra Pradesh perform graceful dances.
 The women of Haryana practise a sort of lathmar holi to take sweet revenge from their brothers-in-law for all their mischiefs.

 The Bhils of North-West India have their own special ways to mark the festival.
 When the Holika fire is lit, loud cries of Holimata rent the sky to a boisterous shake.
-The exhilarating Holi celebrations in Delhi often begin with a Tilakand moreover the capital is perceived to have a musical Holi.
+The exhilarating Holi celebrations in Delhi often begin with a Tilakand, moreover the capital experiences a musical Holi.

 There are extravagant and booming Holi parties with sumptuous delicacies.
 The heavenly Jammu and Kashmir has the same spirit of craziness for Holi, which brings back the joy in the lives of the people.
-In some parts of India like Orissa, Holi Purnima is also celebrated as the birthday of Shri Chaitanya Mahaprabhu.
+In some parts of India like Orissa, people also celebrate Holi Purnima as the birthday of Shri Chaitanya Mahaprabhu.

 Holi has become increasingly popular outside of India as well because of the millions of Indians and other South Asians living all over the world.
-Events are organized in the U.S, London, Europe and New York.
-Holi in Nepal is celebrated with much enthusiasm.
-It is also observed by Hindus in Bangladesh, Pakistan, Canada, Australia, and Mauritius also observe the festival of Holi.
+People host events in the U.S, London, Europe and New York.
+The country of Nepal also celebrates the festival of Holi with ethusiasm.
+The Hindus in Bangladesh, Pakistan, Canada, Australia, and Mauritius also observe the festival of Holi.